gmccreight/cubist/README.md

 Cubist is completely language and framework agnostic; however it requires the project to be version controlled by git.

 Cubist helps you create and maintain the angles over time.
-For eaxmple, using your git history, it can suggest additional files to add to an angle, and tracks files through deletions, renames, etc, allowing you to move around in your project's revision history without breaking your angles.
+For example, using your git history, it can suggest additional files to add to an angle, and tracks files through deletions, renames, etc, allowing you to move around in your project's revision history without breaking your angles.